NativQA Framework: Enabling LLMs and VLMs with Native, Local, and Everyday Knowledge

 \subsection{Executing the Framework}

-Once the seed queries are curated, running \nqaf{} is straightforward -- executed with a single command and customizable parameters.
-It reads the \textit{seed queries} from the specified input file (\code{--input\_file <$file$>}) and, for each query, calls the search API with additional parameters such as \code{--country\_code <$c$>}, \code{--location <$l$>}, and the number of iterations $n$ (\code{--limit <$n$>}).
-An example command is provided below.
-The \nqaf{} is equipped with other scripts (e.g., domain reliability checking), which are detailed as a part of the framework's documentation.
+Once the seed queries are curated, running \nqaf{} is straightforward and requires a single command with configurable parameters.
+It reads \textit{seed queries} from an input file (\code{--input\_file <$file$>}) and, for each query, calls the search API with parameters such as \code{--country\_code <$c$>}, \code{--location <$l$>}, and the iteration limit $n$ (\code{--limit <$n$>}).
+We provide an example command below.
+The framework also includes additional utilities such as domain reliability checking, described in the framework's documentation.